-One voucher is available per participating enterprise, while within the same R&D project SMEs can collaborate with no more than three R&D service providers (R&DSPs).
+One voucher is available per participating enterprise, while within the same R&D project enterprises can collaborate with no more than three R&D service providers (R&DSPs).

-Applying SMEs should not be engaged with an R&D service provider for the same R&D service that is intended to benefit from the GIVS.
+Applying enterprises should not be engaged with an R&D service provider for the same R&D service that is intended to benefit from the GIV.

 SMEs should demonstrate their ability to share the costs of their R&D project.